32 epic bucket list family vacation ideas

 We’ve put together a guide to the best things to do in Barcelona with kids, but some of the highlights include CosmoCaixa (the science museum), riding one of the gondolas and visiting the Sagrada Familia (Otis still talks about it now!).

 You could also combine your trip with a visit to the Costa Brava where there are plenty of family-friendly seaside villages such as the very pretty Calla de Palafrugell.
 Or perhaps pick one of these epic Spanish road trips.
+We also highly recommend Caserio del Mirador in Alicante if you have younger kids – it’s the perfect place for your first vacation with kids.

 Spain as a whole is one of the best vacation spots for younger families as the culture is so family-friendly and there are plenty of vacation resorts with loads of kids’ activities.
 Majorca is another brilliant option (we particularly loved Puerto Pollensa).